Let the Northern Pacific Railroad Museum transport you back in time...

 September 5, 6 & 7, 2015 (Labor Day Weekend)

-The Northern Pacific Depot was constructed in 1901 with unique brick transported from China and concrete panels made from mine tailings.
+The Northern Pacific Depot was constructed in 1901 with unique bricks from the Olympian Hotel, the original terminus of the transcontinental NPRR in Tacoma.
+The bricks were made by Gladding McBean Bricks of Lincoln, California and concrete panels made from mine tailings.
 In 1986, due to the construction of I-90, the building was moved approximately 200 feet across the Coeur d'Alene River to its current location.
 The moving of the Depot is celebrated every year in May, the day before Mother's Day, with the Depot Day Classic Automobile Show.

 The Northern Pacific Railroad Depot Museum is open seasonally from April through October.